ShirleyBWang/my_website/content/authors/Imani/_index.md

 - Current
 ---

-Imani Weeks is a senior at Harvard University concentrating in Psychological with a secondary in Global Health and Health Policy.
+Imani Weeks is a senior at Harvard University concentrating in Psychology with a secondary in Global Health and Health Policy.
 Her primary research interests are eating disorders, anxiety, and non-suicidal self-harm with a focus on the effects of eating disorders within minority communities, particularly adolescents and young adults.